Homecoming (Friday Night Lights): Plot

 At a homecoming preparation event in Dillon, Tim (Taylor Kitsch) tries to talk with Lyla (Minka Kelly) about their status, but Lyla is more concerned about Tim's alcoholism.
-The event welcomes past alumni, which includes Lucas Mize (Chad Brannon), the quarterback from the 2000 state champions.
-Smash (Gaius Charles) aspires in becoming an athlete like Mize, and tries to get a scout named Grady Hunt (Richard Dillard) in taking a chance with him.
+The event welcomes past alumni, which includes Lucas Mize (Chad Brannon), a Dillon alumnus and quarterback from the 2000 state championship team.
+Lucas introduces Smash (Gaius Charles) to scout Grady Hunt (Richard Dillard), who decides to take a chance with him.

-Lucas confides in Eric (Kyle Chandler) that his insurance agency is actually not a good position for him, after an injury killed his football career.
-He asks him for a position as coach assistant, but Eric politely declines his request due to the lack of budget.
-Eric also comforts a stressed Smash, as Hunt will be interested in a scholarship based on the incoming homecoming game.
+Lucas confides in Eric (Kyle Chandler) that he is unemployed and that he failed at his college football career.
+He asks him for a position as a coaching assistant, but Eric declines due to a lack of budget.
+Eric comforts a stressed Smash, as Hunt will be interested in offering a scholarship based on his performance in the homecoming game.
 Meanwhile, Tim's brother, Billy (Derek Phillips), convinces Tyra (Adrianne Palicki) in helping with setting a postgame party.
-Tyra gets to know more about Tim, who has suddenly decided to stop drinking.
+Tyra learns that Tim has decided to stop drinking.

-Jason (Scott Porter) shares with Herc (Kevin Rankin) his suspicion that Lyla and Tim might have been on a relationship.
-Herc tells him that he must attend the homecoming event and confront them about it.
+Jason (Scott Porter) shares with Herc (Kevin Rankin) his suspicion that Lyla and Tim might be in a relationship.
+Herc advises him to attend the homecoming event and confront them about it.
 He tells Lyla that he is attending homecoming, but lies by claiming he is doing it for his father.

 Before their rematch against Laribee Lions, Jason makes an entrance for the Panthers and receives a standing ovation by the audience.
-However, Smash fails in properly playing and the Panthers are losing by halftime.
-Eric scolds Smash, believing that he is underperforming due to Hunt's presence in the game.
+Smash plays poorly and the Panthers are losing by halftime.
+Eric scolds Smash, noting that he is underperforming due to Hunt's presence in the audience.

-During the second half, Smash fumbles and the Laribee Lions score another touchdown, forcing Eric to change the tactic and give priority to Tim.
-With the change, Tim leads the team to a 28–17 victory, but Smash is humiliated upon seeing Hunt leave the game.
-Tim is given the football as a trophy, and he in turn gives it to Jason for inspiring them, who thanks him without confronting him.
-A saddened Smash visits Hunt to ask about his prospects, who tells him to step up if he wants to make the shortlist in a few months.
+During the second half, Smash fumbles and the Laribee Lions score another touchdown, forcing Eric to replace him with Tim at tailback.
+With the change, Tim leads the team to a comeback 28–17 victory, but Smash is humiliated upon seeing Hunt leave the game.
+Tim is given the football as a trophy, and he in turn gives it to Jason for inspiring them, who quietly thanks him without confrontation.

+A saddened Smash visits Hunt to ask about his prospects, who tells him to work on his size and strength.
 Desperate, Smash decides to start injecting himself with testosterone cypionate.